 Our mission is to advance knowledge that promotes psychological well-being and reduces the burden of mental illness and problems in living and to develop leading clinical scientists whose skills and knowledge will have a substantial impact on the field of psychology and the lives of those in need.
 Our faculty and graduate students promote critical thinking, innovation, and discovery, and strive to be leaders in their field, engaging in and influencing research, practice, policy, and education.
-Our pursuit of these goals is guided by the values of collaboration, mutual respect, fairness, and the highest ethical standards.
+Our pursuit of these goals is guided by the values of collaboration, mutual respect, and fairness, our commitment to diversity, and the highest ethical standards.

 Information about the Clinical Psychology Graduate Major

 UCLA’s Clinical Psychology program is one of the largest, most selective, and most highly regarded in the country and aims to produce future faculty, researchers, and leaders in clinical science, who influence research, policy development, and practice.

 Clinical science is a field of psychology that strives to generate and disseminate the best possible knowledge, whether basic or applied, to reduce suffering and to advance public health and wellness.
 Rather than viewing research and intervention as separable, clinical science construes these activities as part of a single, broad domain of expertise and action.
 Students in the program are immersed in an empirical, research-based approach to clinical training.
 This, in turn, informs their research endeavors with a strong understanding of associated psychological phenomena.
 The UCLA Clinical Science Training Programs employs rigorous methods and theories from multiple perspectives, in the context of human diversity.
 Our goal is to develop the next generation of clinical scientists who will advance and share knowledge related to the origins, development, assessment, treatment, and prevention of mental health problems.